draeger-lab/SBSCL/README.md

 # Discovering the examples
-The best way of starting with FERN is to import the src directory into your Java IDE, include the colt.jar, concurrent.jar and jdom.jar (see below) files and then run one of the examples (sufficient for FernML, for SBML support libSBML is required (see [section 4](#sbml-support))).
+The best way of starting with FERN is to import the src directory into your Java IDE, include the colt.jar, concurrent.jar and jdom.jar (see below) files and then run one of the examples.

 The package fern.example includes several small applications which illustrate how to use FERN functions such as e.g. importing and simulating a model.